chandrawi/ADS1x15-ADC/README.md

 ### Threshold registers comparator mode

-Depending on the comparator mode **TRADITIONAL** or **WINDOW** the thresholds registers mean something different see - Comparator Mode above or datasheet.
+Depending on the comparator mode **TRADITIONAL** or **WINDOW** the thresholds registers mean something different.
+See Comparator Mode section or datasheet for more information.

 - **setComparatorThresholdLow(lo)** set the low threshold; take care the hi >= lo.
 - **setComparatorThresholdHigh(hi)**  set the high threshold; take care the hi >= lo.